LegendarySlayer/Delta-demo/README.md

 # Delta-demo
-This is the Demo for Git and GitHub Class
+This is the Demo for Git and GitHub Class.